• Skip to primary navigation

 Mayonnaise biscuits on a grey napkin.

-These biscuits are an excellent starter recipe for beginner home cooks who have never made a biscuit recipe before, or for the busy bee who doesn’t have time for all the steps of a classic Southern buttermilk biscuit.
+These easy drop biscuits are an excellent starter recipe for beginner home cooks who have never made a biscuit recipe before, or for the busy bee who doesn’t have time for all the steps of a Southern classic buttermilk biscuit.
+If you like your biscuits a little sweeter, than try some Southern honey-butter biscuits.

-Though they might be a little less flaky than a biscuit made with butter, they’re a pretty good substitute.
-They’re similar in texture to a drop biscuit and you can make them in a muffin tin or a baking sheet.
+Though mayo biscuits might be a little less flaky than a biscuit made with butter, they’re a pretty good substitute.
+They’re similar in texture to a drop biscuit and you can make them in a muffin tin or on a baking sheet.

-These biscuits would be the perfect side dish for a weeknight skillet dinner or a sheet pan dinner of pork chops and peaches.
-Serve along side baked sausage and shrimp foil packets or smother with an old-fashioned sausage gravy – one of my all-time favorites.
-However you choose to serve these biscuits, they are sure to be a hit and you’ll love that the clean up is minimal.
+These biscuits would be the perfect side dish for a weeknight skillet dinner or a sheet pan dinner of pork chops and peaches,or smother with an old-fashioned sausage gravy – one of my all-time favorites.
+However you choose to serve these biscuits in a muffin pan, they’re sure to be a hit and you’ll love that the clean up is minimal.

 Why use mayonnaise in biscuits?